LaurePiechaczyk/project5-coffee-shop/TESTING.md

   - CHECK

 - Close the webpage in the middle of the payment and confirm that the order is complete, email with order received and order found in the Order History
   - CHECK

+#### Checkout success page
+- Confirm that the order is are correct.
+  - CHECK
+- Confirm the link button brings to the relevant page.
+  - CHECK

 #### Profile page